Gha5san/authorship-verification/README.md

       - duration per training epoch: 1 hour
       - model size: 450MB

+### Model Weights and Download

+The trained model weights can be accessed and downloaded from the following Google Drive link: [Model Weights](https://drive.google.com/drive/folders/1lN3j9HR74CZ-6dk039DLN5o-jbLV9R6G?usp=sharing).
+If the link is broken or inaccessible, please contact me.

 ## Evaluation

 <!-- This section describes the evaluation protocols and provides the results. -->